Getting here is easier than you might think.

-Advance booking is not required on the Raasay ferry.
-Please check the CalMac timetable in advance and arrive at the terminal at least 10 minutes before the departure time to guarantee passage.
+Advance booking on the MV Hallaig is not required.
+Just turn up at Sconser at least 10 minutes before departure to guarantee passage.

-CalMac operate both Summer and Winter timetables, so please ensure you look at the appropriate timetable for the date of your visit.
-There are a limited number of sailings on a Sunday.
-The 9pm ferry sailing from Sconser only sails on a Saturday, it does not sail any other day of the week and during winter this must be pre-booked by calling Cal Mac on 0800 066 5000 or 01475 650 397.
+CalMac operates Summer and Winter timetables, so please ensure you look at the right timetable for the date of your visit.
+Please note – there are a limited number of sailings on a Sunday, and the 9pm sailing from Skye-Raasay is only available on a Saturday.
+In winter, this late sailing must be pre-booked by calling Cal Mac on 0800 066 5000 or 01475 650 397.

-From Edinburgh: we like to follow the A90 across the Forth Road Bridge and join the M90.
+From Edinburgh: we like to follow the A90 across the Queensferry Crossing and join the M90.
 Then follow the A9, turning at Dalwhinnie onto the A889/A86 (past Scotland’s highest distillery).
 Continue through Spean Bridge and Invergarry to Kyle of Lochalsh and over the Skye Bridge.

-From London Euston station you can catch the Caledonian Sleeper overnight train to Inverness.
+From London Euston station, you can catch the Caledonian Sleeper overnight to Inverness.
 Then travel by day train to the end of the line at Kyle of Lochalsh.
 Or join the above journey after travelling first to Edinburgh or Glasgow.